pramsey/pramsey.github.io/_posts/2020-04-17-developer-life.md

 ![Facepalm]({{ site.images }}/2020/facepalm.gif)

-And that subset "toasted-out-of-line datum" were in fact the objects causing the hot spot: object large enough to have been compressed and then stored in a side table in 8KB chunks.
+And that subset -- "toasted-out-of-line datum" -- were in fact the objects causing the hot spot: objects large enough to have been compressed and then stored in a side table in 8KB chunks.

 What if, instead of re-writing my whole existing in-memory index cache, I left that in place, and just added a [simple new cache](https://trac.osgeo.org/postgis/ticket/4657) that only worried about object retrieval.
 And only cached objects that it could obtain unique keys for, these "toasted-out-of-line" objects.
 Would that improve performance?